Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 	- For example, if cleric equips Divine Magic, then other units may not equip Divine Magic.
 Also, this cleric may only one spell during the battle (if heal 2 is used, then he is only allowed to use heal 2 in the rest time of this battle).
 - **Class Clause**
 	- You may not have 3 or more units with the same class (2 is ok, one male one female to distinguish different builds).
-	- Wingedman (excpet Canopus) and Angel Knight are banned.
+	- Wingedman (except Canopus) and Angel Knight are banned.
 	- You may not have units with the same appearance (e.g. duplicate non-human races).
 - **Equipment Clause**
 	- Only lv.
 1~27 gears are allowed to use.
 Exceptions: lv.
 30 cudgels are also allowed.